kpsdev1/Rock-Paper-Scissors/README.md

 ![CSS Validator testing image](readme-docs/images/css-error-check.PNG)

 **JavaScript**
 - The Javascript file was put through Jshint code validator to see if there were any errors.
-Jshuint can be found [here](https://jshint.com/)
+Jshint can be found [here](https://jshint.com/)
-- The validator returned no errors and one warning for having the variables declared outside the for loop, from reading online on Stack Overflow this is a common enough warning and does not    cause any issue.
-I also showed the it to my mentor and he said this can be ignored as it is just a warning.
+- The validator returned no errors and one warning for having the variables declared outside the of for loop, from reading online this is a common enough warning and does not cause any issue.
+I also showed it to my mentor and he said this can be ignored as it is just a warning.

 ![Javascript validator](readme-docs/images/jshint-checker.PNG)

 ### Lighthouse.
-- I used Lighthouse in Chrome Dev tools to generate a report that tests the sites Performance, Accessibility, Best practices and SEO.
+- I used Lighthouse in Chrome Dev tools to generate a report that tests the sites Performance, Accessibility, Best Practices and SEO.

 ![Lighthouse image](readme-docs/images/lighthouse.PNG)